shedskin/shedskin/tests2/README.md

-# tests2: Alternative testing folder for named tests
+# tests2: alternative tests folder for named tests

-`tests2` is an alternative testing folder for named tests.
+`tests2` is an alternative tests folder for shedskin which explicitly requires named tests.
 It was created to improve on the numbered tests in the current `tests` folder which are a bit difficult to follow and classify.

-It also contains two alternative ways to build and run the tests: (1) via shedskin's builtin generated `Makefile` and (2) via `cmake`, which has advantages for rapid test development.
+It contains two alternative ways to build and run the tests:

+1. Builtin-method: using shedskin's builtin generated `Makefile`
+2. CMake-method: using `cmake`, which has advantages for rapid test development.

-The idea here is to keep two test folders until the `tests` is eventually migrated to `tests2`.
+The idea here is to keep two test folders until all tests in the `tests` folder are eventually migrated to `tests2`.
+At that point `tests2` will become `tests`

 ## Usage

-There's a `runtests.py` test runner to help run the tests.
+This folder includes a commandline tool, `runtests.py`, to help setup, build and run the tests.

 It has the following commmand line options

 ```bash
 $ ./runtests.py --help